China’s military diplomacy in the Pacific and Indian Oceans

 Xi Jinping

-Xi’s frames military diplomacy as a central component of state diplomacy.
-The PLA must expand strategic presence, “tell China’s military story well,” and improve the ability to safeguard China’s overseas interests.
+Xi Jinping frames military diplomacy as a central component of state diplomacy.
+The PLA must expand strategic presence, 'tell China’s military story well,' and improve the ability to safeguard China’s overseas interests.

-During this period, the PLA has sought to normalise overseas basing, conduct blue-water operations and expand security agreements.
-China has opened its first overseas military base in Djibouti, sent regular PLA-N task groups in the Indian Ocean and Pacific, expanded military/police training and security assistance in Pacific island states, and deepening access relationships across the Indian Ocean.
+During this period, the PLA has sought to normalise overseas basing, conduct bluewater operations and expand security agreements.
+China has opened its first overseas military base in Djibouti, sent regular PLAN task groups into the Indian Ocean and Pacific, expanded military and police training as well as security assistance in Pacific island states, and deepened access relationships across the Indian Ocean.

 China’s Indo-Pacific security engagement evolved across four distinct periods